microsoft/PowerToys/README.md

 ### PowerToys Roadmap

-Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.
+Our [prioritized roadmap][roadmap] of features and utilities that our core team is focusing on.

 ### 0.35 - March 2021 Update

-Our goals for the [v0.35 release cycle][github-release-link] were to add in new functionality to support quick swapping layouts for FancyZones, wrap up work for the DirectShow migration for Video Conference Mute so we can migrate into the main dev branch as well as fixing bugs.
+Our goals for the [v0.35 release cycle][github-release-link] were to add in new functionality and to support the quick swapping of layouts for FancyZones, wrap up work for the DirectShow migration for Video Conference Mute so that we can migrate into the main dev branch as well as fixing bugs.

-The 0.36 experimental release was released as well which includes Video Conference Mute.
+The 0.36 experimental release was released which includes Video Conference Mute.

 Our [prioritized roadmap][roadmap] of features and utilities will dictate what the core team is focusing on for the near future.

 #### Highlights from v0.35 Stable/0.36 Experimental

 **General**
 - PowerToys will start requiring Windows 10 v1903 or greater after 0.35.x release.
-The v1 settings, which supports older Windows versions, will be removed in 0.37.
+The v1 settings, which supports older versions of Windows, will be removed in 0.37.
    - Note: We may be able to bring back support when we migrate to WinUI3 but as of now, we will be increasing the minimum version of Windows to 1903 or greater.
-- Localization corrections
+- Localization corrections.
 - Improved GitHub report bug template.
-- Increased .NET Core to 3.1.13
+- Increased .NET Core to 3.1.13 .
-- Fixed installer 'run as user' regression
+- Fixed installer 'run as user' regression.

 **Color Picker**
 - UX adjustments to editor.
 Thanks [@niels9001](https://github.com/niels9001)!